-Despite Covid-19, the German live entertainment group capped its losses at €300,000 due to cost-cutting and insurance payouts
+Despite the Covid-19 crisis, the German live entertainment group capped its losses at €300,000 in the first half of the year due to cost-cutting and insurance payouts

 Sign up for IQ Index